Adobe-CEP/CEP-Resources/CEP_12.x/Documentation/Issues.md

 Extensions can go blank if it uses SharedArrayBuffer with Cross-Origin isolation disabled.
 This issue was introduced in CEF 91 and it is carried into CEF 99 as well.
 For more details refer [here](https://github.com/browserify/node-util/issues/58)

+## Issue 3 (CEP 12) : Flicker during a resize around the corners of a CEP Panel
+CEP has moved from using OpenGL to Metal for CEP drawings.
+Metal defaults to rescaling panel contents to fit panel size in response to a panel resize.
+But most of the clinet wanted an older CEP behaviour, where content doesn't rescale for a panel resize, During a rezise out of bound pixels are simply filled.
+Backporting this behavior in Metal has some side efferts and there may be(not necessarily) some flicker around the corner of a panel during a resize.

 ---

 ## FAQ